I'm a numbers lover, and that means I share everything digits from taxes to sports stats.

-There have been 44 U.S. presidents.
-Fifty-five quarterbacks have started the Super Bowl, and 31 have won it.
-Only four of the more than 14,000 U.S. colleges and universities can boast they have graduated at least one of each.
+There have been 45 U.S. presidents.
+Sixty-three quarterbacks have started the Super Bowl, and 29 have won it.
+Only five of the more than 14,000 U.S. colleges and universities can boast they have graduated at least one of each.
 Talk about a proud talking point in marketing materials!
-This Hub details the connections for each.
+This article details the connections for each.

 They make athletes smarter at Stanford University in Palo Alto, California, evidently.
-Two victorious alumni of the Stanford Cardinal have three Super Bowl rings between them: Former Denver Broncos star John Elway has two (Super Bowls XXXII and XXXIII in 1997 an 1998, respectively) while Jim Plunkett also won two as quarterback, as quarterback of the Los Angeles Rams in 1981 in Super Bowl XV and later with the Oakland Raiders in 1984's Super Bowl XVIII.
+Two victorious alumni of the Stanford Cardinal have three Super Bowl rings between them: Former Denver Broncos star John Elway has two (Super Bowls XXXII and XXXIII in 1997 and 1998, respectively), while Jim Plunkett also won two as the quarterback of the Los Angeles Rams in 1981 in Super Bowl XV and later with the Oakland Raiders in 1984's Super Bowl XVIII.
 Elway also lost three Super Bowls in 1987, 1988, and 1990.

-Herbert Hoover, the 31st President of the United States.
+Herbert Hoover, the 31st President of the United States, also graduated from Stanford.
 Hoover served one term from 1929–1933.
 Hoover was, of course, president during the Great Depression and heavily criticized for his handling of the economic disaster and has been ranked as among the worst presidents in history.
 Stanford now endows the Hoover Institution think tank, which is named for him.

-Miami University (the one in Ohio, natch; as the folks on campus in Oxford will indignantly tell you, Miami was a university in Ohio when Florida belonged to Spain) also offers a contrast of two Bens.
+Miami University (the one in Ohio . . . as the folks on campus in Oxford will indignantly tell you, Miami was a university in Ohio when Florida belonged to Spain) also offers a contrast of two Bens.
 Ben Roethlisberger has won two Super Bowl rings with the Pittsburgh Steelers, the first at Super Bowl XL in 2006 and the second in Super Bowl XLIII in 2009.
 He also lost Super Bowl XLV in 2011.
-Ben was quarterback of the Miami Redhawks while at Miami and is the career record holder for pass completions.
+Ben was the quarterback of the Miami Redhawks while at Miami and is the career record holder for pass completions.
 The school has since retired his jersey

 Miami University Graduate Paul Ryan (class of 1992) was named to be Mitt Romney's running mate on the Republican ticket in the 2012 election.

-Tom Brady is one of Ann Arbor's favorite sons now that he has won the Super Bowl three times as starting quarterback of the New England Patriots (Super Bowls XXXVI, XXXVIII, XXXVIX in 2002, 2004, and 2005, respectively) and lost a fourth (Super Bowl XXLII in 2008).
+Tom Brady is one of Ann Arbor's favorite sons now that he has won the Super Bowl six times as starting quarterback of the New England Patriots.
 Brady was co-captain of the Michigan Wolverines in 1999.
 All told, he threw for 5,351 yards and 35 touchdowns in his college career, during which he was a starter only in his junior and senior years.

 Carter, of course, was a graduate of the U.S. Naval Academy in 1947.
 That makes him a contemporary of the legendary Roger Staubach, who won Super Bowls VI and XII for the Dallas Cowboys in 1972 and 1978 and appeared in two others.